 For most of my consulting and coaching clients, their agency is their #1 or #2 financial asset.
 It’s up to you, but—do you want your family’s financial future to depend on cash-starved, frequently-pivoting clients?

 Yet I realize some agency owners can’t resist the temptation of working with startups.
-Next month, I’ll share what to do if you feel you must work with startup clients—including how to protect yourself against the inevitable risks.
-Don’t miss the December update—subscribe today to my agency tips!
+In this followup article, I share what to do if you feel you must work with startup clients—including how to protect yourself against the inevitable risks.
+Don’t miss any updates—subscribe today to my agency tips!